aozkesek/license-manager/README.md

 # License Manager

 **A Simple Sotfware License Application**
 License Manager has three -3- parts.
-Theese are a static library liblicense, an acquirer executable license_customer and an issuerer executable license_provider.
+These are a static library liblicense, an acquirer executable license_customer and an issuerer executable license_provider.

 * **liblicense**
 A static library depended to the openssl crypto library contains functions and type definitions.